bbvadata/Jazz/docker/RUNNING.md

 ## Running a server

-Use the proper version or `:latest` searching at https://hub.docker.com/repository/docker/kaalam/jazz_base an replace the version below as necessary.
+Use the proper version or `:latest` searching at https://hub.docker.com/repository/docker/kaalam/jazz_base and replace the version below as necessary.

 ```